 Dark lighting, dark walls, and dark accents are generally considered best for home theaters.
 This way there is less light bouncing off of your curtains and ruining the projections picture.
 It’s also a plus if you can hide any sort of wiring from view, so you can focus only on the experience.

-Firing Up Your Home Theater
+After Setting Up Your Own Home Theater

 Now that you’ve got all the best equipment, the proper lighting, the comfiest couch, and all those romantic comedy posters up on the walls, it’s time to start the show!
 You can now enjoy your newly renovated theater!
 Watching movies from the comfort of your own home will be something you’ll look forward to every day!